unicef/iogt-pwa/CONTRIBUTING.md

 - `npm lint` runs manually the linting rules.

 Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully, your code is already clean!

-## Roadmap

-To get a sense of where IOGT-PWA is heading, or for ideas on where you could contribute, take a look at the [roadmap](https://github.com/unicef/iogt-pwa/).

 ## License